Skip links and keyboard navigation

 2.1.2 Extended absence

-It is the responsibility of a Minister to nominate to the Premier another Minister to act on his or her behalf during the absence.
-The nomination is then forwarded by the Premier to the Executive Director, State Affairs, Department of the Premier and Cabinet, who prepares a Delegation of Authority for signature by the Premier, and the Governor if required.
-A copy of the delegation is forwarded to the Cabinet Secretary.
+It is the responsibility of a Minister to nominate to the Premier another Minister to act on their behalf during an extended absence.
+The nomination is processed by Appointment and Constitutional Services, DPC, who prepares an Appointment Instrument for signature by the Premier, and the Governor if required.
+A copy of the Appointment Instrument is provided to the Cabinet Secretary.